canton7/Simple.Migrations/README.md

 `SimpleMigrator` comes in two flavours: `SimpleMigrator<TDatabase, TMigrationBase>` which allows you to use any sort of database connection (not just ADO.NET) and any migration base class, and `SimpleMigrator`, which assumes you're using ADO.NET and `Migration`.

-You'll want to use this class directly in any scenario where you're not using the `ConsoleRunner` to provide a command-line interface for you (TODO see below).
+You'll want to use this class directly in any scenario where you're not using the `ConsoleRunner` to provide a command-line interface for you [see below](#consolerunner).

 For example, if you want to migrate to the latest version on startup (not particularly recommended):